0xflotus/hashpic/README.md

   ### Digest Length of 255

-  This command will take a lot more seconds to complete because it uses currently the slower generic method to create the image.
-It also adds a `padding byte of 0xff` to the end of the hash to fit it into a `16x16 grid`.
+  It adds a `padding byte of 0xff` to the end of the hash to fit it into a `16x16 grid`.
 Please keep this in mind.

   ```bash
   python3 -m hashpic --shake256 --length 255 'Hashpic rocks!'